planetA/tthread/src/tthread-python/README.md

 # Disable ASLR

 For some benchmarks it is important to disable address space layout randomization.
-One way to do this is to start you shell as:
+One way to do this is to start a new shell as:

 ```bash
 setarch $(uname -m) -R $SHELL